The Secret of Rebuilding Jerusalem: Attributing the Destruction to Ourselves

 The Secret of Judgment: Why Do the Nations of the World Judge Us?

-"In the place of justice, there is wickedness" (Koheles 3:16)
+"In the place of justice, there is wickedness" (Koheles 3:16).

 The solution to this is for a person to judge himself.
 When a person sits on the floor at Chatzos (midnight) and knows: "Every moment I am making a mistake.
-Every thought of mine, every judgment of mine, every criticism of mine, and every look of mine—everything is a mistake, everything is upside down"—out of this realization and true humility, the complete Geulah (Redemption) will immediately come, speedily in our days.
+Every thought of mine, every judgment of mine, every criticism of mine, and every look of mine—everything is a mistake, everything is upside down"—from this realization and true humility, the complete Geulah (Redemption) will immediately come, speedily in our days.

 ---